-In this work, random projection is used to mask the underlying attribute values subjected to clustering, protecting them from being revealed.
-In tandem with the benefit of privacy preservation, the method DRBT benefits from the fact that random projection preserves the distances (or similarities) between data objects quite nicely, which is desirable in cluster analysis.
-We show analytically and experimentally that using DRBT, a data owner can meet privacy requirements without losing the benefit of clustering.
+One of the promising methods designed for dimensionality reduction is random projection.
+In this work, we use random projection to protect the underlying attribute values subjected to clustering.
+In tandem with the benefit of privacy preservation, our method DRBT benefits from the fact that random projection preserves the distances (or similarities) between data objects quite nicely, which is desirable in cluster analysis.
+We show analytically and experimentally that using DRBT, a data owner can meet privacy requirements without losing the benefit of clustering since the similarity between data points is preserved or marginally changed.

-The major features of our method DRBT are: a) it is independent of distance-based clustering algorithms; b) it has a sound mathematical foundation; and c) it does not require CPU-intensive operations.
+The major features of our method DRBT are: a) it is independent of distance-based clustering algorithms; b) it has a sound mathematical foundation; and c) it does not require CPUintensive operations; and d) it can be applied to address both PPC over centralized data and PPC over vertically partitioned data.

 This paper is organized as follows.
 In Section 2, we provide the basic concepts that are necessary to understand the issues addressed in this paper.
 In Section 3, we describe the research problem employed in our study.
 In Section 4, we introduce our method DRBT to address PPC over centralized data and over vertically partitioned data.
-The experimental results are presented in Section 5.
-Related work is reviewed in Section 6.
+A taxonomy of the existing PPC solutions is presented in Section 5.
+The experimental results are presented in Section 6.
 Finally, Section 7 presents our conclusions.